gaultier/blog/detect_data_races_with_dtrace.md

 *For a gentle introduction to DTrace especially in conjunction with Go, see my past article: [An optimization and debugging story with Go and DTrace](/blog/an_optimization_and_debugging_story_go_dtrace.html), or my other [DTrace articles](/blog/articles-by-tag.html#dtrace).*

+I recently [fixed](https://github.com/ory/kratos/commit/66739820c9d45ad4bc465b2ce3e10311967e29e4) a data race in Go at work.
+Well, I fixed a number of them, but this one is easy to understand so I'll use it to talk about race detectors.
+Since I work on an open-source project, I can share my work which is great!

 A data race is a concurrent access to shared data in a way that does not respect the rules of the programming language.
 Some languages are stricter or looser when they establish how that can happen, but they all forbid *some* kinds of concurrent (unsynchronized) accesses, typically write-write or read-write.

 The symptoms are bizarre and very painful to diagnose: stale reads, inconsistent data, 'impossible' code path taken, crashes, etc.